paolobenve/myphotoshare/README.md

 photofloat consists of two segments – a Python script and a JavaScript application.

 The Python script scans a directory tree of images, whereby each directory constitutes an album.
 It then populates a second folder, known as the cache folder with statically generated JSON files and thumbnails.
+It writes an `options.json` file too, putting inside it all the options from default config file or user config file.
 The scanner extracts metadata from EXIF tags in JPEG photos. photofloat is smart about file and directory modification time, so you are free to run the scanner script as many times as you want, and it will be very fast if there are few or zero changes since the last time you ran it.

 The JavaScript application consists of a single `index.html` file with a single `scripts.min.js` and a single `styles.min.css`.
-It fetches the statically generated JSON files and thumbnails on the fly from the `cache` folder to create a speedy interface.
+It fetches the `options.json` file and the statically generated JSON files and thumbnails on the fly from the `cache` folder to create a speedy interface.

 It is, essentially, the slickest and fastest, most minimal but still well-featured photo gallery app on the net.